MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/layout.md

 2. Export the floor plan to Dynamics 365 Layout.

-3. Make the floor plan available for immersive headsets or Microsoft HoloLens using [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)].
+3. Make the floor plan available for immersive headsets or [!include[cc-microsoft](../includes/cc-microsoft.md)] HoloLens using [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)].

 ### Install the Visio add-in for Dynamics 365 Layout